zextras/tech-doc/source/_includes/_upgrade/checklist-ce.rst

    the version immediately before, i.e., |prev|, and as **older versions** any version of |product| released before these two.

-This upgrade impacts the following *Roles*, which require some manual interaction during the procedure.
+This upgrade impacts the following *Roles* or packages, which require some manual interaction during the procedure.